gjosephs84/book-search/README.md

 ## Roadmap of Future Improvements
 No improvement are planned at this time.
 However, potential improvements include displaying ISBN and publication information such as publication date and publisher.
 I may also eventually add external links to the books.

+## License
+This software is licensed MIT.
+See license for more information.